-You may find it difficult to find work in Australia as you will be joining the general Australian population in your search; therefore you should not rely on income from employment when budgeting to pay for living expenses.
+Finding work can take time and you will be joining the general Australian population in your search; therefore, you should not rely only on income from employment when budgeting to pay for living expenses.
 There is no guarantee that employment companies will find work for you.

-Byron Bay has a high rate of unemployment and a high number of overseas travelers looking for part time work.
+Byron Bay has seasonal work and a high number of overseas travelers looking for part time work, especially in summer.
 To find a job in Byron Bay try the local newspaper, The Echo.